ThomasRigoni7/Goopies/README.md

 Full simulation:
 ![full simulation](figures/full_simulation.gif)

-Close-up of a single evolved Goopie:
+Close-up of a single evolved Goopie (the white circle is the vision radius):
 ![single goopie](figures/single_goopie.gif)

 ## Installation and running the project